November 9, 2015

 2—Cranberry sauce.
 Go ahead, knock yourself out!
 Again, I have a great recipe for it and it freezes beautifully.
 For the record, I’ve bought bags of fresh cranberries and frozen them in the bag I bought them in, used them about six months later and they were great too.
 Or you could save yourself some trouble and buy the canned variety.

-3—Stuffing.
-I can tell you from personal experience that stuffing freezes fairly well.
+3—Dressing.
+I can tell you from personal experience that dressing freezes fairly well.
 It can dry out a bit, but if you’ll thaw it overnight in the fridge, then drizzle a little melted butter and broth over the top, cover it with foil and heat thoroughly through, it will work fine and no one will be the wiser.

 4—Gravy.
 Good gravy, yes!
 Gravy is a wonderful thing to behold and it freezes fabulously.
 Here’s a secret for you that I have in the Thanksgiving Menu-Mailer—extend your homemade gravy with some store-bought stuff.
 Oh yeah, that’s the best cheating secret out there.
 No one will know (your secret is safe with me!) and you too, will own the Endless Gravy Boat.
 This is important stuff when you’re worried that your father-in-law is going to hog all the gravy!

 5—Pies.
 You can freeze your pies—or you can buy them frozen, LOL.
 This is one place where I would either have people bring them or buy frozen myself.
 Having had a Thanksgiving baby myself (my son was born on a November 21st), I remember doing Thanksgiving and having my mom bring the pies.